Frequently Asked Questions

 -

-- On-Campus Students: For work-, class-, or travel-related absences known ahead of time, please submit a Permission Form on the Community Life webpage to request an exemption at least 48 hours in advance.
-For emergency situations, please direct your exemption request to residencelife@liberty.edu.
+- On-Campus Students: For work, class, or travel-related absences known ahead of time, please submit a Permission Form, on the Residence Life homepage, to request an exemption at least 48 hours in advance.
+For one time absence and emergency situations, please direct your exemption request to the Resident Assistant.

-If you miss Convocation and wish to appeal the violation assigned, simply click on the link provided in the violation email from the Office of Community Life and submit your appeal within 48 hours.
+If you miss Convocation and wish to appeal the violation assigned, simply click on the link provided in the violation email to submit your appeal within 48 hours.
 If you missed Convocation for a doctor’s appointment, please be sure to email your doctor’s note to your Resident Director after submitting your appeal.

 I’m interested in a leadership role on the hall.
 What opportunities are available?